netjose23/S3_securityCheck/README.md

-# S3_securityCheck

-Used callBucketCheck.py to input your Python Connector Credentials.
-Those credentials will pass to bucketCheck.py (Which holds the main code.)
-The first Function in callBucketCheck.py grabs the list of all your S3_Buckets.
-The Second Function takes in your credentials again and takes your Bucket Name (that you received from the first function).
-The checkBucket() function runs checks for Public Access and Encryption Status.
-The function presents the information in easy to read format.
+callBucketCheck.py calls Classes within bucketCheck.py.
+Call each Class and passing credentials (Store in a variable) Pass the variable through to your function to run.
+    .getbucketLIst() gives you a list of all the buckets your credentials have access to

+    .accessCheck("testbucket") gives you configuration info of the Bucket you pass through to it.
+In this example we pass "testbucket"

+    .checkEncryption("testbucket") gives you the Encryption configuration of the Bucket "testbucket"